oddmario/NVIDIA-Fedora-Driver-Guide/README.md

   1. Edit `/etc/default/grub` using `sudo nano /etc/default/grub`
   2. Add `nvidia.NVreg_EnableGpuFirmware=0` inside your `GRUB_CMDLINE_LINUX`
-  3. Run `sudo update-grub`
+  3. Run `sudo grub2-mkconfig -o /etc/grub2.cfg`
   4. Reboot the system

   See https://forums.developer.nvidia.com/t/major-kde-plasma-desktop-frameskip-lag-issues-on-driver-555/293606 for more information on this issue.

-* You may be missing the `libnvidia-egl-wayland1` package (which is often recommended).
-Try installing the package using `sudo apt install libnvidia-egl-wayland1` (**Please** don't do this if you installed version 555+ of the Nvidia driver since the driver installer already installs it for you).
-* for Google Chrome (and Chromium-based browsers in general), you may need to switch the "Preferred Ozone platform" flag to "Wayland" or "auto".
+* for Google Chrome (and Chromium-based browsers in general), you may need to switch the "Preferred Ozone platform" flag to "Wayland" or "auto" (this is not needed if you have both GNOME 46.1+ and Nvidia driver 555.42.02+).
 Follow the steps below in order to apply this:
   1. Go to chrome://flags
   2. Search "Preferred Ozone platform"
   3. Set the flag to "Wayland" or "auto"